gushiwen/tic-tac-toe/README.md

 # tic-tac-toe

 This is an interactive tic-tac-toe game with React.
-The instructions below are for setting up on local machine.
+The instructions below are for setting up game on local machine.
 To make online domo available, I load React library online in "index.html" and comment "import React" code in "index.js".
+To try the demo, please visti this link https://gushiwen.github.io/tic-tac-toe/

 ### Make sure you have a recent version of Node.js installed.